sakalauskas/Sensoro-Beacons/README.md

 # Why buy Sensoro beacons?
 Not Estimote or other beacons?

-I would have bought Estimote or kontakt.io, but their shipping and import taxes are too much and I only needed one for development and experimentation.
+I would have bought Estimote, but their shipping and import taxes are too high and I only needed one for my R&D.

 Sensoro, well, they have replacable batteries, are relatively cheap and have the support for Eddystone EID.
 This is why I sticked with them.
-Sadly they have a lot of problems, but at least I have found solutions for all of them at the time of writing.
+Sadly they have a lot of problems, but at least I have found solutions for all of them at the time of writing this README.md.

 As well, I can configure the Eddystone EID rotation exponent to whatever I want (e.g. rotate ids every second) which is very convenient.